Blog

 2. Electric Tankless Water Heaters – Electric models are perfect for smaller homes and apartments with limited space.
 They cost less upfront than gas models and don’t need a venting system, but they might lead to higher electricity bills.
 Installation involves hooking up to your home’s electrical system and may include upgrading your electrical panel to handle the load.

-3. Propane Tankless Water Heaters—Similar to natural gas heaters, propane units provide hot water on demand using propane as their fuel source.
+3. Propane Tankless Water Heaters—Like natural gas heaters, propane units provide hot water on demand using propane as their fuel source.
 They’re a great option if your home doesn’t have access to natural gas but still wants the performance of a gas heater.
 Like their natural gas counterparts, these heaters also need proper ventilation.

 Each type has unique features, like energy efficiency ratings and temperature rise capabilities.
 Consider what best suits your home’s needs—prioritizing energy conservation with an electric model or meeting peak hot water demand with a natural gas or propane heater.
 Remember to check the installation requirements, like plumbing enhancements or adding a ventilation system, which could influence your final choice.